singularity-code/javascript-tutorial-ko.old/2-ui/2-events/04-default-browser-action/article.md

 Now the button-level menu works as intended.
 But the price is high.
 We forever deny access to information about right-clicks for any outer code, including counters that gather statistics and so on.
 That's quite unwise.

-An alternative solution would be to check in the `document` handler if the default action was prevented?
+An alternative solution would be to check in the `document` handler if the default action was prevented.
 If it is so, then the event was handled, and we don't need to react on it.

 ```html autorun height=80 no-beautify run